rehierl/html-outliner-spec/issue-associations-summary.md

 applicable to any node.
 Because of (3), it should be made clear that this step applies to **any node (element and non-element nodes alike)**.

-Note also that there are no explicit "associate" statements when entering heading elements.
-Hence, this step must also be understood to associate heading elements.
+Note that there are no explicit "associate" statements when entering heading elements.
+This step must therefore also be used to associate these elements.

 If the relationship merely consists of a `Node.parentSection` property, then it does not matter if nodes are associated with sections **when exiting** them.
 If